Being a Sister, Brother or a Guard is a Calling!

 - Novitiate Period – is when you get your official House Coronet and Veil, or Guard Cap.
 Novices, during this stage of your journey, will learn the lessons needed to become a Fully Professed Member, and you will be required to enact a novice project that shows the house your ability to create and implement a successful event and to work with other members of the house as a team to coordinate your event.
 This is when you begin to define your persona – your look, who you wish to be as a Sister, Brother or Guard

 - Fully Professed Member (FPM) – Congratulations!
 The house has voted on your journey; based on what they have seen in your appearances, your ability to work with the group as a team player, your dedication to the Order’s mission and all that you have learned from each step of your progression.

 - Until you are an FPM, you are not permitted to publicly represent or speak for the Sisters and you should always direct any questions or press to a Fully Professed Member.

 - During each stage of progression, you are required to meet certain milestones set by the Mistress of Novices or the House.
 These include but are not limited to specific attendance requirements for meetings and/or events, as well as time in our Archives, finding out our Sistory.

 - Until you are a FPM you are not permitted to publicly appear in face without the presence of a FPM.

 - There are specific attire and/or uniform stipulations, as well as specific requirements for your public face.
 These will be discussed with you and the Mistress of Novices.

-This is just a brief overview of what it takes to become a Sister.
+This is just a brief overview of what it takes to become a Member.
 If you want to discuss the process in detail, please complete the form below and our Mistress of Novices will contact you.
 You may also come to any of our meetings or events and get to know us – and speak with the Mistress of Novices of your intentions.